teohongwei898/teohongwei898.github.io/_tabs/about.md

 ## My Cybersecurity Journey

 My journey into cybersecurity has been nothing short of serendipitous.
 I consider myself extremely fortunate to have stumbled upon a field that resonates with my interests and passions.
-Currently working as a Digital Forensics Analyst in [Cyber Security Agency of Singapore](https://www.csa.gov.sg/), I get to immerse myself in the world of real world cyber investigations as part of the National Incident Response Team.
+Currently working as a Cybersecurity Consultant (DFIR) in [Cyber Security Agency of Singapore](https://www.csa.gov.sg/), I get to immerse myself in the world of real world cyber investigations as part of the National Incident Response Team.
 It is defintely a field that constantly challenges me and allows me to apply my technical skills to solve real-world problems.

 ## Esports